contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/01_get-started.md

 ![Response diagram](images/response-diagram.jpg "Response diagram")

-Here are some details about these elements:
+### Response structure

+#### Status code and message

-- The **status code** and **message** correspond to the status of the response.
+The **status code** and **message** correspond to the status of the response.
 The status code is a normalized number.
 HTTP defines different families at this level: 2xx for success, 3xx for redirection, 4xx for client errors and 5xx for server errors.

+#### Headers

-- HTTP **Headers** define the operating parameters of an HTTP transaction.
+HTTP **Headers** define the operating parameters of an HTTP transaction.
 They correspond to a list of key-value pairs.

+#### Payload

-- Response **payload** corresponds to the data received when supported.
+Response **payload** corresponds to the data received when supported.
 This applies to all methods except HEAD, DELETE and OPTIONS.

 DHC defines three distinct sub areas: the response status, the headers, and the response payload.

 ### Response with payload

-The following screenshot describes the case where some payload is received in the response.
+The following screenshots describe the case where some payload is received in the response.
 In the case of structured text payload, the formatted mode is selected by default to display data using a tree.
 Raw mode is also available to content as text.

 #### Response headers